Get Ready for the Total Solar Eclipse in 2017

 What is a total solar eclipse?
 A total solar eclipse can only be seen from within a relatively narrow strip of the Earth’s surface known as the path of totality.
 Within this region — which is only about 90 miles wide — the sun appears to be completely eclipsed by the moon, and the moon’s shadow on the Earth plunges observers into twilight for several minutes.
 In this temporary twilight, known as totality, temperatures drop and stars become visible.
 Observers on either side of the path of totality see only a partial solar eclipse, in which the moon somewhat blocks the sun but daylight still persists.

 Where can I experience it?
 Cities closest to the path of totality have the best viewing opportunities.
 On August 21, 2017, the path of totality will begin in the remote Pacific Ocean north of Hawaii and first make landfall on the Oregon Coast, just north of Depoe Bay, at 10:15 a.m.
 From there the moon’s shadow will race east toward Salem, where the Oregon Museum of Science and Industry (OMSI) will be hosting a solar eclipse viewing party at the Oregon State Fairgrounds.
 Thousands of people are expected to turn out to celebrate the roughly two-minute-long totality in Salem, Oregon’s capital and the largest city in the path of totality.
 A number of viewing events are being offered in the Salem area at area vineyards, the Oregon State Capitol and more.
-Continuing east, the shadow of the moon will pass over Madras (where Oregon Solarfest will celebrate), Mitchell (near where Symbiosis and Oregon Star Party will host special viewing events), John Day and Baker City (near where Anthony Lakes Mountain Resort welcomes visitors to ride a ski lift to experience the eclipse).
+Continuing east, the shadow of the moon will pass over Madras (where Oregon Solarfest will celebrate), Mitchell (near where Symbiosis and Oregon Star Party will host special viewing events), John Day and Baker City (where the Geiser Grand Hotel will host a special talk with space scientists).
 Due to the rapid movement of the moon around the Earth, the moon’s shadow will traverse the entire state of Oregon in only 12 minutes.